Fermionic integrable models and graded Borchers triples: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank J.~Mandrysch for pointing out references regarding the treatment of fermions in the form factor programme.
-D.C.~is supported by the Deutsche Forschungsgemeinschaft (DFG) within the Emmy Noether grant CA1850/1-1.
+The authors would like to thank J.~Mandrysch for pointing out references regarding the treatment of fermions in the form factor programme, and C.~A.~Ferrentino for comments on an earlier version of the draft.
+D.C.~is supported by the Deutsche Forschungsgemeinschaft (DFG) within the Emmy Noether grant CA1850/1-1 and within the Research Training Group RTG 2522/1.
 H.B.~would like to thank the Institute for Theoretical Physics at the University of Leipzig for hospitality.